lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 This draft defines the way SCHC header compression can be applied to CoAP headers.
 The CoAP header structure differs from IPv6 and UDP protocols since CoAP
-uses a flexible header with a variable number of options themselves of variable length.
+uses a flexible header with a variable number of options, themselves of variable length.
-The CoAP protocol is asymmetric in its message format, the format of the header packet in the request messages is different from that in the response messages.
+The CoAP protocol is asymmetric in its message format: the format of the packet header in the request messages is different from that in the response messages.
 Most of the compression mechanisms have been introduced in
 {{I-D.ietf-lpwan-ipv6-static-context-hc}}, this document explains how to use the SCHC compression